 People are becoming more aware of the importance of privacy measures like password protection, being careful about what files they open, and the level of access they allow.
 All of this makes life harder for cyber-criminals.
 And things are also changing at the top level, with new cyber-security-based leadership roles emerging, such as CCCO (Chief Cyber-Crime Officer).

 Unfortunately, cyber-attacks are now a part of life and, even with improved cyber security expertise, we can never be totally safe from their tentacles.
 However, progress in recent years shows that staying up to speed with the latest threats and innovations, and building a cyber security culture, does make a big difference in keeping the cyber nasties at bay.
-And by getting better at spotting attacks, and how to deal with the aftermath, businesses can greatly minimise the reputational and financial damage they’re capable of wreaking.
+And by getting cyber insurance and understanding how to spot attacks and how to deal with the aftermath, businesses can greatly minimise the reputational and financial damage they’re capable of wreaking.